f3chicago/f3chicago-website/README.md

 It's auto-deployed on commits to the `main` branch.

 For context, this was heavily inspired with some copy/paste magic from F3 Boise's "Backslash" and F3 Twin Cities' "Lotus" via the F3 Nation Slack.
-This was also made available for broad use by F3 Muletown.
+This was also made available for broad use by F3 Muletown!

 - <https://f3boise.com/>
 - <https://f3twincities.com/>